Are Centauros exotic signals of the QGP?: Centauro related phenomena in Chacaltaya and Pamir chambers

 Normal events contain about 30\% of $\pi^{0}$ mesons.
 Since each $\pi^{0}$ decays into $2\gamma$ there is produced rougly one $\gamma$ for each charged particle in the primary interaction.
 As the products of the interaction descend towards the chamber, the fraction of their electronic and photonic content increases through the shower formation, so that a ``usual'' family (hadrons, gammas and electrons with the common origin) seen in the upper detector is always several times larger than its continuation into the lower detector.
 In ``normal'' families, from the energy range $\Sigma E_{\gamma}$ = 100-1000 TeV, the hadronic component constitutes $\leq 30\%$ of the total visible energy.
 Thus, a big surprise were the events with the contrary situation.
 Since the upper half of these events did not allow one to predict their lower part, such events were named ``Centauros''.

-At present, rather big statistics of cosmic-ray families with visible energy greater than 100 TeV from Chacaltaya and Pamir-joint experiments exists.
+At present, rather big statistics of cosmic-ray families with visible energy greater than 100 TeV from Chacaltaya and Pamir-joint experiments exists \cite{Tamada_Lodz,Has_Tokyo}.
 The experimental material, suitable for investigation of the above mentioned exotic phenomena, was collected by the Brasil-Japan Chacaltaya Collaboration, starting from the 1970's, when the Centauro I was found.
 Since 1980, the joint experiment has been conducted at the Pamir, by the Pamir and Chacaltaya groups after Nakhodka Symposium, and a part of the material from the standard type carbon Pamir chambers has been reanalysed in the same manner as in Chacaltaya experiment, with the point of view exotic phenomena.
 In 1991 a joint analysis, undertaken by Moscow State University and Japan groups using the homogenous thick lead chambers, has been also started.
-Table 2.1 shows both the statistics reported in ref. \cite{Has_Tokyo} and also in the more recent ref. \cite{Tamada_Lodz} where unusual characteristics of high--energy cosmic--ray families were studied, with CORSIKA simulation code.
+477 events with the visible energy $\Sigma E_{vis} \ge$ 100 TeV, coming from the total exposure of $\approx 1548$ m$^{2}$yr, is reported in \cite{Tamada_Lodz} where unusual characteristics of high--energy cosmic--ray families were studied, with CORSIKA simulation code.

 Partial analysis, concerning selected subjects, have been done sometimes using higher statistics.
-In addition some extremely interesting events have been found also in other types of thick chambers (as well as homogenous lead chambers and carbon type chambers consisting of several hadron blocks), see section 2.1.2.
+In addition some extremely interesting events have been found also in other types of thick chambers (as well as homogenous lead chambers and carbon type chambers consisting of several hadron blocks), see subsection 2.1.2.
+The detailed analysis of 17 super--high energy families ( $\Sigma E_{vis} \ge 700$ TeV) coming from Pamir thick lead chambers is presented in \cite{Has_Tokyo}.

 The present experimental results obtained by Chacaltaya and Pamir Collaboration show that hadron rich families occupy more than 20\% of the whole statistics and indicate the existence of several types Centauro species, characterized by: \begin{itemize} \item {abnormal hadron dominance (both in multiplicity and in energy content),} \item {rather low total (hadron) multiplicity, in comparison with that expected for nucleus-nucleus collisions at that energy range,} \item {transverse momentum of produced particles much higher than that observed in ``normal'' interactions ($p_{T} \approx$ 1.7 GeV/c for Centauros and 10-15 GeV/c for Chirons, assuming the gamma inelasticity coefficient $K_{\gamma}\approx$ 0.2),} \item {isotropic $ \eta$ distribution.} \end{itemize} They can be divided into several groups, such as: \begin{enumerate} \item{Centauros of original type,} \item{Mini-Centauros,} \item{Chirons,} \item{Geminions.} \end{enumerate}